 12.Waterproof Phone Cases

-Even if you have a Dry Bag and your phone is waterproof, you still need to get a waterproof case like this one here.
-It’s to add protection to the phone and keep it away from other items like sun screen or your flip flops inside the dry bag.
+Even if you have a Dry Bag and your phone is waterproof, you still need to get a waterproof case.
+It’s to add protection to the phone and keep it away from other items like sunscreen your flip-flops inside the dry bag.

 There is an old saying that goes “the 2 worse things for your boat is sun and water”.
 The funny part is that it’s true.